couchbase/build-infra/ansible/xen/ubuntu18-docker/README.md

  - ssh, python, etc.
  - network configured via DHCP

+IMPORTANT: The playbook assumes a file named "docker-config.json" exists locally, and will copy it to ~/.docker/config.json on the newly-created Ubuntu 18.04 host.
+This should contain credentials for a Docker Hub user such as "nsbuildbot" that is in a paid organization on Docker Hub, to avoid rate limiting when pulling images.
+See CBD-3656.

 Note: It is assumed that the target Xen Server has an ISO Library configured which contains "ubuntu-18.04-fully-automated.iso".
 Instructions on creating that ISO are in the fully_automated_iso subdirectory.
 You can configure this